A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Physical Analysis

-In the following, we provide a detailed explanation for how to determine the redshift asymmetry of a void, by employing the same scheme that ~\citet{wan-etal21} devised to determine the filament spins.
-Let ${\bf x}_{\beta}^{2d}$ denote the comoving position vector of the $\beta$-th galaxy belonging to a void consisting of $N$ members, located at the center ${\bf x}_{c}^{2d}$ in 2D redshift space normal to the line of sight direction, and let ${\bf v}_{\beta}^{1d}$ be its peculiar velocity along the line of sight.
-Let also $\hat{\bf d}^{2d}$ denote the 2D unit vector parallel to a bisector passing through ${\bf x}_{c}^{2d}$.
-The redshift asymmetry in opposite sectors dichotomized by $\hat{\bf d}^{2d}$ is computed as
+What follows is a detailed description of the procedure through which the redshift asymmetry of a void is determined: Let ${\bf x}_{\beta}^{2d}$ denote the comoving position vector of the $\beta$-th galaxy belonging to a void consisting of $N$ members, located at the center position, ${\bf x}_{c}^{2d}$, in 2D redshift space normal to the line of sight direction, and let ${\bf v}_{\beta}^{1d}$ be its peculiar velocity along the line of sight.
+Let also $\hat{\bf d}$ denote the 2D unit vector parallel to a bisector passing through ${\bf x}_{c}^{2d}$.
+The redshift asymmetry in the opposite sectors dichotomized by $\hat{\bf d}$ is computed as